LS554/Code-Snippets/Nim/OS Specific/Linux/Shared Library/SharedLibrary.md

 # Linux shared library in Nim

-Shared libraries allow for code to be shared accross programmes and sytem wide.
+Shared libraries allow for code to be shared accross programmes or sytem wide.
 They are the Linux equivalent of DLLs.